 as an inquiry of these mechanisms' ability to translate the human subjective experience into a universal, objective language.

-The filmed performance and social sculpture can be seen as an installation in the graduate exhibition for TUDUblin's Visual Arts Hons BA.
+The filmed performance and social sculpture can be seen as an installation in the graduate exhibition for TUDublin's Visual Arts Hons BA.
 Sherkin Island.
-September, 2020.